cphoenix-07/Django_API/README.md

 # Django_API
-This is a simpl;e API demonstration made using Django Framework.
+This is a simple API demonstration made using Django Framework.